tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Synchronous transactions will fail because they won't be able to collect the quorum -- most of the replicas will reject these old leader's transactions since it is not a leader anymore.

-Another point to keep in mind is that when a new leader is elected, it won't automatically finalize synchronous transactions left from the previous leader.
-This must be done manually using the :ref:`box.ctl.promote <box_ctl-promote>` function.
-In the future, it is going to be done automatically.